jariolaine/apex-dynamic-action-plugin-translate-ir-report-selector/README.md

   - **Selection Type**: Region
   - **Region**: *select yout interactive grid region*

+## Known Issues

+Interactive grid report name translations are fetch always from database.
+It causes a delay before the selector report names change.
+As a result, users will see the original report names for a short time.

 ## License

 This code is released under [MIT license](https://github.com/jariolaine/apex-dynamic-action-plugin-translate-ir-report-selector/blob/master/LICENSE) by Jari Laine.